Ebuny5/sweatsmart-web/README.md

  💧 SweatSmart – Hyperhidrosis Management App

-SweatSmart is the first hyperhidrosis-focused tracking and support app developed by and for people living with excessive sweating.
+SweatSmart is the first hyperhidrosis-focused tracking and support app developed by Gifty Aruwajoye, a self-taught AI developer and the founder of the Beyond Sweat Foundation — a non-profit organization dedicated to raising awareness, fostering community, and supporting people living with hyperhidrosis.
 It helps users log episodes, analyze patterns, manage triggers, and connect with a supportive community — all in one place.

  Key Features